 Sweet Dumpling: Small, round fruits that are good for single-serving with something inside.

 Blue Hubbard: Escaped from Mother Hubbard’s cupboard and into the waiting arms of Waldingfield.

 Tennessee Sweet Potato: Very old winter squash variety dating back to 1837 and new to Waldingfield Farm this year.

-Tuffy: Silly name, but sweet taste will make converts of all doubting thomases.
+Tuffy: Silly name, but the sweet taste will make converts of all doubting Thomases.
 Black acorn type.